NMF-earth/nmf-app/assets/methodology/methodology.md

 ### For planes

-Knowing the time of traveling allow us to know what kind of flight you had: small, medium or long haul.
-Knowing the average speed on this flights we deduct the distance and therefore the emission by multiplying by the corresponding coefficient.
+Knowing the length of the flight allow us to know what kind of flight you had: small, medium or long haul.
+Knowing the average speed on these flights we deduct the distance and therefore the emission by multiplying by the corresponding coefficient.

 ## Food

-We simply multiply the weight by the corresponding food coefficient ingredient.
+We simply multiply the weight by the corresponding food ingredient coefficient.

 ## Electricity